-The company needs to find alternative tools, such as digital work instructions, that guide their workforce in the four critical areas of quality: training, problem-solving, results, and continuous improvement.
+The company needs to find alternative tools, such as digital work instructions, that guide their workforce in real-time in the four critical areas of quality: training, problem-solving, results, and continuous improvement.

 What are digital work instructions?

-Digital work instructions in manufacturing are the electronic evolution of traditional printed instructions, such as quality manuals or standard operating procedures (SOPs).
+Digital work instructions in manufacturing are the electronic evolution of standard work instructions, such as quality manuals or standard operating procedures (SOPs).

 Digital work instructions for manufacturing process

 Many manufacturing companies today still use paper versions of technical documents and traditional software solutions, causing multiple problems as manual entry can lead to errors, complex updates, and outdated versions.
 All of this can hurt production quality and safety.

 In addition, in times of skilled labor shortages and increasing machinery and product variants, precise work instructions are critical to producing efficiently with stable and high quality.

 Introducing work instructions to manufacturing companies helps simplify any operational procedure with an intuitive interface for your technicians.

 It increases quality, reduces errors, and improves safety and efficiency.
 It also helps operations managers better understand the status of operational procedures and the efficiency of their workforce, collaboratively resolve malfunctions, and use the results to improve business processes.

 Manufacturing work instructions are used for a wide range of use cases: